 - craft knife

-- white and red pipe cleaners
+- red and white striped pipe cleaners

 - white felt